A few years ago I needed an old beer poster for a presentation.

-The beer posters are made from bits of pubs, the Laura Ashley ads are made from bits of fabric and the Castrol ads are made from car parts.
+E.g. The beer posters are made from bits of pubs, the Laura Ashley ads are made from fabric and the Duckham’s oil ads are made from car parts.

-2. The Art Direction feels like a human was made it.
+2. The art direction feels like a human being made it.

-3. His ads don’t feel like ads, so they engage.
+3. His ads don’t look like ads – so people look at them.

-Although John was a sweary, hard-drinking Millwall supporter, he also had a sensitive side; he was an expert on wild flowers, helped green charities before they were referred to as ‘green charities’ and bred canaries.
+Although a sweary, hard-drinking Millwall supporter, John also had a sensitive side; he was an expert on wild flowers, bred canaries and helped green charities before they were called green charities.

 I remember once on Banks’ weeks and weeks were going by without anything happening, I thought the only way to solve it would be to get everyone in the same room to find the culprit.

-John came in last, looked around at assembled faces and said ‘looks like I’m gonna need fuckin’ legal representation’. – Sir John Hegarty
+John came in last, looked around at assembled faces and said ‘looks like I’m gonna need fuckin’ legal representation’ “. – John Hegarty (his Creative Director at TBWA.)

-He sweet-talked the least commercial artists of the day, David Hockney, Eduardo Paolozzi and Dame Elizabeth Frink, to knock out a few ads.
+He managed to convince some of the least commercial artists of the day to grubby their hands with adverts; David Hockney, Eduardo Paolozzi and Dame Elizabeth Frink.

 But he made it happen.